What Got Students Admitted to UT Austin This Year

 Understanding the Auto-Admit Policy

-Top 5% of Texas public high school students earn automatic admission to College of Liberal Arts at UT Austin.
+Top 5% of Texas public high school students earn automatic admission to the College of Liberal Arts at UT Austin.

 However, admission to selective majors is not guaranteed—a strong application is still required.